shawenyao/jekyll-now/_posts/2019-04-07-Market-Comovement-in-Equilibrium.md

 ### Average Asset Correlation: 1960 to 2018

-### Case Study: Correlation Before and After Inclusion in the S&P500 Index
+### Event Study: Correlation Before and After Inclusion in the S&P500 Index

 <div align="center">